Switching From Methadone To Suboxone: Benefits And Risks

-Opioid abuse and addiction affects the lives of millions of people in the United States each year.
+Opioid use disorder and addiction affect the lives of millions of people in the United States each year.
 One of the most effective treatments for opioid use disorder is medication-assisted treatment.

 Medication-assisted treatment, or MAT, is a type of treatment that integrates behavioral therapy with certain medications proven to reduce the discomfort of withdrawal and improve recovery outcomes.